obliviance/MARL-comms/README.md

 Link: https://github.com/pfeinsper/drone-swarm-search

 ## Misc
 Make sure to use the PettingZoo version of MPE and not the MPE2 package.
-MPE2 does not work, it's got some kind of file mismatch with PettingZoo's AgentSelector(or more subtle issue) and does not work.
+MPE2 does not work, it's got some kind of file mismatch with PettingZoo's AgentSelector(or more subtle issue).